Greensborough, Victoria: Education

 The first government primary school opened in 1875.
 Greensborough College is a high school with approximately 518 students, located between Greensborough and Watsonia.
 Greensborough is also home to several primary schools including Greensborough Primary School, located next to Greensborough Plaza and established in 1878, St Mary's Catholic Primary School, St Thomas the Apostle Catholic Primary School, Greenhills Primary School, Watsonia Heights Primary School and Apollo Parkways Primary School.

 The Greensborough Melbourne Polytechnic campus reopened in 2017 aided by a $10 million state government investment after initially closing in 2013.

 Sport and recreation

-Greensborough has an AFL team playing in the Northern Football League.
+Greensborough Football Club plays in the Northern Football League.
 Diamond Valley United Soccer Club also play at Partington's Flat and currently compete in Victorian State League Division 2.

 Greensborough has a polyurethane athletic track at Willinda Park, which is the home of the Diamond Valley Little Athletics Centre, the largest Little Athletics Centre in Victoria with over 750 athletes, the Diamond Valley Athletic Club and the Ivanhoe Harriers.

 The DVE Aquatic Club also operates out of Watermarc.

 Greensborough is also home to multiple tennis clubs including; St Mary’s tennis club, which has two court locations and Greensborough tennis club.
 Both of which are located along the Plenty River.
 The Grace Valley Tennis Club was established in 1979 with en tout cas courts built in Central Park.

 The Greensborough Bypass Trail is a shared use path for cyclists and pedestrians.
 It starts at Grimshaw Street.